aws-samples/amazon-macie-detect-sensitive-data-lab/README.md

 Copy and paste the following code into the terminal of your Cloud9IDE (the terminal is at the bottom right of your screen), hit `enter` to execute the script.

-*note: will change target github to official awslabs one once created*

     cd ~/environment && \
     rm -rf macie-ANZ-devlabs && \
     git clone https://github.com/aws-samples/amazon-macie-detect-sensitive-data-lab.git --quiet && \